about us

 Within a few years of buying our first meteorite, we made it our goal to prevent this from happening, as best we could.
 We understand that meteorites are a valuable scientific resource, and have resolved to keep an entire generation of meteorites from being, for lack of a better word, destroyed.

 Cutting a meteorite is an action that can never be undone.
 Dicing a rock that has survived the perils of four and a half billion years in unsympathetic space, solely for the sake of profit, seems wrong to me.
 I understand the motivations behind it, and I can sympathize with the fact that, sometimes, ends must be met.
 But these rocks should lie outside the realm of our worldly troubles.
 Left intact, they contain untold possibilities for research and discoveries that shadow our present knowledge.
 Science is ever expanding and accelerating in its quest to discover and understand the mechanisms that created our solar system and ultimately led to the development of sentient life on earth.
-These celestial rocks are, with regards to meteoritics, the raw material necessary to fuel that driving force.
+These celestial rocks are the raw material necessary to fuel those discoveries.

 A hundred years ago, a crude bulk analysis of a sample required ten or twenty grams of a meteorite.
-Now, methods like neutron activation and ICPMS (inductively coupled plasma-mass spectrometer) use a fraction of a gram of material to obtain much more informative and precise results.
+Now, methods like neutron activation and ICP-MS use a fraction of a gram of material to obtain much more informative and accurate results.
 Securing and preserving material for research should be an important concern of every collector and institution today.

 In past decades and centuries, institutions satisfied the role of ‘conservationist’ by acquiring large complete meteorites in order to build up prestigious collections that might be used for study and public education.
 They also acted as repositories for what were then regarded as artifacts of great scientific interest.
 Now that we people better understand meteorites, we revere them less, and apparently have little incentive to keep them intact.
 Institutions in many cases now lack the funds to purchase large complete meteorites, and instead offer pieces from their centuries of preserved specimens in exchange for specimens of new and interesting falls and finds.

-But these institutions, in most cases, cannot replace this inventory, acquired before meteorites became a valuable commodity.
+But these institutions, in most cases, cannot replace this inventory, acquired before meteorites became a commodity.

 Our collection will never come close in breadth to those of many institutions, but we believe our mission to be important, nonetheless.
 We consider it our calling to preserve the meteorites of today as best we can so that future generations might have more to look at and study in the years to come.